NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/hardhat-and-foundry.md

 require("@nomicfoundation/hardhat-foundry");
 ```

-You should now be able to compile your project with Hardhat and to add Hardhat tests.
+You should now be able to compile your project with Hardhat and to add Hardhat scripts and tests.

 ## Working with a combined setup